 The frosty is an excellent option if a) your blender isn’t very mighty (simply let the frozen dairy-free nog sit at room temperature for 15 minutes or so, then blend away) b) your soft serve gets a little too soft (if it is melting, toss all back in the blender, give it just a quick pulse or two, and pour into glasses) or c) you prefer a slushier treat.

-Special Diet Notes & Options: Dairy-Free Nog Chilled Treats
+Special Diet Notes: Dairy-Free Nog Frozen Treats

 - 1 quart dairy-free nog